s0stratos/ranatica/structura_uerborum/README.md

 interpretation on the part of the annotator.
 Option 2/3 are interesting to attract attention on that verb placement.

+Because of the pronoun tibi here, I think fronting but by signalled and extraposition should not be marked or at least not include tibi.
+So I would choose option 3 here.

+`*interdixi* tibi de medicis.`

 ### Initial adverbs

 ### Initial subordinate clauses